Healthy Homes Assessment Waipawa

 Waipawa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Waipawa and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Waipawa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force to their rental properties.
+• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be in force to the rental property.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024